norrisja/NBA-Monte-Carlo-Simulator/README.md

 I relied heavily on the [basketball-reference-scraper](https://github.com/vishaalagartha/basketball_reference_scraper/blob/master/README.md) package developed by Vishaal Agartha.
 This package scrapes Basketball-Reference.com, and saved me many hours on this project.
 I also used [PySBR](https://github.com/JeMorriso/PySBR/blob/main/README.md) package developed by Jeremy Morrison to get the games for today.
 (Thank you Vishaal and Jeremy!)

+I realize that some of this code is quite ugly.
+This is due to the fact that I started this project with only 5 months of programming experience.
 When I have time, I plan to make the code more modular, as there are large chunks of repeatable code in my simulation script.

 # Running the simulation